Welcome to today's edition of the Rush 24-7 podcast.

 Everybody is afraid of being called anti-black.

-The Democrats and Obama and his advisors know it.
+And make no mistake, the Democrats and Obama and his advisors know it.

-They love it, and they use it.
+They love it and they use it.

 I would too if I were them.